St Kilda v Fremantle (2006 AFL season)

-The AFL siren controversy, informally known as Sirengate, was the controversial conclusion and result of an Australian rules football match played on 30 April 2006 during round 5 of the Australian Football League's 2006 season.
-The match was played between the St Kilda and Fremantle Football Clubs at Aurora Stadium (then the sponsor name of York Park) in Launceston, Tasmania.
+In round 5, 2006, an Australian Football League home-and-away match was played between and at Aurora Stadium in Launceston, Tasmania, on 30 April 2006.

-When the final siren sounded, Fremantle was leading by one point; however, the umpires did not hear the siren, and play continued for around 10 seconds, during which time St Kilda scored a point to tie the match.
+The match, colloquially known as Sirengate, ended in controversy: when the final siren sounded, Fremantle was leading by one point; however, the umpires did not hear the siren, and play continued for around 10 seconds, during which time St Kilda scored a point to tie the match.
 Four days later, the AFL Commission determined that the match should have been ended when the first siren sounded and St Kilda was stripped of its last behind, resulting in the victory and the full four premiership points being awarded to Fremantle.

-It was only the second time in VFL/AFL history that the score and result of a game was changed on protest, with the first occurring 106 years earlier.
+It was only the second time in VFL/AFL history that the score and result of a game was changed on protest.

 Fixture and venue

 The match was played between St Kilda and Fremantle at Aurora Stadium in Launceston, Tasmania.
 Both teams went into the match with two wins and two losses, and many media commentators had commented on the importance of the match to both teams.

 The two teams had developed an intense rivalry in recent seasons, with a number of controversial games between the two teams ending in very close margins.
 The previous match between the clubs, at Subiaco Oval, had been highly controversial, with Fremantle coming from behind to win by five points after Justin Longmuir took a mark with seconds left in the match and then kicking a goal after the siren.
 Numerous contentious free kicks in the match had angered Saints fans, and the anger was intensified by the subsequent "Whispers in the Sky" controversy.
 The match before that, held at Aurora Stadium, was won by St Kilda by one behind, scored by Aaron Hamill in the final minute following a contentious holding-the-ball decision.

 Aurora Stadium was not a regular venue for AFL matches; it had been used as an alternative home ground by St Kilda and since 2001, and it had previously hosted only 16 regular season AFL matches.
 The crowd numbered 15,282, with the maximum capacity and record attendance for the venue being around 20,000.